LittleDTLe/WC-Cart-Tracker/ReadMe.md

 ### Key Features

 - **Real-Time Cart Tracking:** Logs every `add_to_cart`, quantity change, and item removal event.
+- **Dynamic Dashboard Refresh:** Includes a **"Refresh Data" button** that uses AJAX to update the Active Carts table and all metric cards instantly, eliminating the need for a full page reload.
 - **Comprehensive Customer Data:** Captures Customer Name, Email, and WordPress User ID (if logged in).
 - **Purchase History Integration:** Immediately shows the customer's **Number of Past Purchases** next to their active cart, offering powerful sales context.
 - **In-Depth Analytics Dashboard:** Features conversion rates, abandonment rates, average cart value (ACV), and revenue potential.